ege-kaya/cmpe260-spotify/README.md

-# cmpe260-spotify
+# Spotify Recommender

-A song recommendation system in Prolog, using three main files as knowledge base: artists.pl, albums.pl, tracks.pl.
-These are collected with the help of Spotify API.
+A song recommendation system written in Prolog, using a subset of data collected with the Spotify API.